Chapter Forty One

 Susan, “It would be a mistake to expand, no matter how big you got, there are more abusive assholes than you can fix.
 And you’re right, if someone catches the thread of vigilantes, it makes problems and your contacts may want to back off.”

 “That’s how we read it.
-Considering Shadows, who seem to be more abundant that we thought, we’re at our limit.
+Considering Shadows, who seem to be popping up like mushrooms after a rain, we’re at our limit.
 Janah spends three or four hours a day coordinating resources and maintaining contacts, then running the temple, then time for her own research, a steady stream of phone calls or texts from friends and time for yoga and meditation.
 The days rocket by.
 Speaking of which, I need to get in gear, my Russian Czarina is in my head reminding me of grocery items we need for lunch and dinner.”

 Seven prime filets, fresh spinach, artichoke, what else?
 Maybe cheesecake, cherry topping.